Zequez/logseq-vault/pages/Team Pages.md

 	- Create a character sheet for team members
 	- Everyone can see everyone else information and play around in the team gameboard
-	- Use the team information to generate a dynamic website -
+	- Use the team information to generate a dynamic website
+	- Request a Team Gameworld Gameboard for your Team
+	-
 	-
 	-